MIA: Frequently Asked Questions

 There can be several answers to this question:

-1. The writer is alive and well.
-The MIA's Charter forbids us from building an archive for a writer who is still alive.
+1. The writer is alive and well and politically active.
+The MIA's Charter forbids us from building an archive for a writer who is still politically active.
 There are several reasons for this: (1) It ensures that the MIA stays out of current disputes and (2) remains independent of all political parties and groups; Also, (3) if a writer is still alive, they can build their own web site.
-This does not prevent the MIA from using material from living writers in an editorial role or in support of a subject section, so long as we have the author's permission.
+This does not prevent the MIA from using material also from politically active writers in an editorial role or in support of a subject section, so long as we have the author's permission.

 2. The writer is dead, but copyright to their work is held by their estate or a publisher and we cannot gain permissions.
 The MIA will never put our core work at risk by publishing works which may lead us into court.
 Unfortunately, there are writers whose works are very popular in academia and for this reason remain good commercial propositions, long after they are dead.
 Gramsci is an example.
 In some cases, even works by revolutionaries like Che Guevara or Trotsky are claimed as property by supposedly communist publishers who prevent others from publishing certain works.